qcif/nextcloud-sync-cron/README.md

 - `failures.txt` contains information about previous failures, if the most recent run was not successful.
-The information in it determines the delay before the client is allowed to run again.
+The information in it determines the delay before the client is allowed to run again (unless the _usedelay_ entry has been set to _false_).
 If the most recent run was successful this file is deleted, because it breaks the previous sequence of failures.